I can’t tell you how many times I visit a neighbor and she has the CUTEST Halloween arrangement set up!

 I’m thinking, at this point, that I need to get a cute chair and basket to sit in front of our dinky fireplace.
 Look how cute Becca from Adventures in Decorating makes hers with those small accents.

 She also explains that the leaves were on sale at the art store, the bead garland was one she made previously, and the apothecary and vases were sitting on her shelves.
 She purchased the picture as a focal point, but I’ve found cute ones at consignment shops and Goodwill.
+This mantel for fall idea is perfect because it can be left up from the beginning of October through Thanksgiving.

 Looking for a classic look, with just a hint of Halloween?
 Look no further than this mirrored model from Domestic Fashionista!